 As mentioned earlier in this document, UBE operates Nominating and Remuneration Committees as advisory bodies to the Board of Directors.
-As of the time this report was updated, each committee is made up of three directors (excluding directors who are Audit and Supervisory Committee members) and is headed by an outside director.
+As of the time this report was updated, each committee is made up of three directors and is headed by an outside director.
 With regards to the determination of remuneration for the directors and executive officers of UBE, refer to "Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods" in "Director Remuneration" under "II-1.
 Organizational Composition and Operation" in this document.